fishinwind/workshop/rst/Block_1/class-9.rst

 Intermediate Concepts: Streaming
 ================================

-One of the reasons why python is so useful is that is allows one to **iterate** over a file or *iterable* without reading the entire dataset into computer memory.
+One of the reasons why python is so useful is that faciliates **iteration** over a file or *iterable* without reading the entire dataset into computer memory.

 This is similar to streaming data in the Linux tools we've discussed.